Thinkwise/docs/docs/sf/settings.md

 ## Supplement workshop

-This *Supplement workshop* tasks is intended for training purposes only.
+These *Supplement workshop* tasks are intended for training purposes only.